Math or Mathematics is a body of knowledge that studies numbers. Maths topics include arithmetic, number theory, formulas & related structures.

 Like Geometry, Topology is also the study of shapes.

-Geometry deals with lengths angles and areas of a shape whereas Topology studies connectedness holes and compactness of a shape.
+Geometry deals with length angles and areas of a shape whereas Topology studies connectedness holes and compactness of a shape.

 Like how many holes a shape has?

 A donut and a coffee mug are the same things in Topology.